DARF: Depth-Aware Generalizable Neural Radiance Field: Introduction

-To address these issues, we propose a geometry-aware generalized radiance field (GARF) with a geometry-aware dynamic sampling (GADS) strategy, which is capable of fast recovering the unseen scene in both pixel-level and geometry-level, depending on only a few input images.
-The model learns common attributes of novel-view synthesis in different scenes to acquire generalization to unseen scenes and keeps specific to each scene based on the prior of its estimated geometry.
-The proposed framework is shown in Fig.~\ref{framework}, which contains a depth estimation module, a feature extraction and fusion module, a geometry-aware dynamic sampling module and a volumetric rendering module.
-First, we train a self-supervised depth estimation network to get depth maps for scenes.
-Based on the initial depth estimation, we narrow the ray sampling interval down to proximity space of the estimated surface.
-In the sampling interval, we propose a predict-then-refine strategy to progressively approach the most likely location of surface point.
+To address these issues, we propose a depth-aware generalizable radiance field (DARF) with a depth-aware dynamic sampling (DADS) strategy, which is capable of quickly recovering the unseen scene at both pixel-level and geometry-level, depending on only a few input images.
+The model learns common attributes of novel-view synthesis in different scenes to acquire generalization to unseen scenes and keeps specific to each scene based on the prior of its estimated depth.
+The proposed framework is shown in Fig. \ref{framework}, which contains a depth estimation module, a feature extraction and fusion module, a depth-aware dynamic sampling module, and a volumetric rendering module.
+First, we use a pre-trained depth estimation network to get depth maps for scenes.
+Based on the initial depth prior, we narrow the ray sampling interval down to the proximity space of the estimated surface.
+In the sampling interval, we propose a dynamic \emph{Predict-then-Refine} strategy to progressively approach the most likely location of the surface.
 For each sampling point, we derive its feature by fusing corresponding multi-view feature vectors learned by a feature extraction network with a set of learnable weights.
 Finally, we decode the feature of per point into density and color, which are used for volumetric rendering.
 In order to make the network learn more comprehensive representation, we introduce a Multi-level Semantic Consistency loss (MSC), which integrates both pixel-level loss and semantic feature matching loss to constrain the global similarity of predicted images and the ground truth with limited computational cost.
-Extensive experiments on indoor and outdoor datasets show that comparing with existing generalized NeRF methods, GARF reduces sampling points by more than 25\%, while improving rendering quality and 3D geometry estimation without per-scene optimization.
+Extensive experiments on indoor and outdoor datasets show that compared with existing generalizable NeRF methods, DARF reduces sampling points by 50\%, while improving rendering quality and depth estimation without per-scene optimization.